Buddhi Narayan Shrestha: Life and career

-Shrestha received a Masters Degree in Geography with Land Surveying from the Tribhuvan University in 1964.
-After receiving training in land surveying at the West Bengal Survey Institute in Calcutta, he carried out Ph.
-D. research at the Tribhuvan University.
+Shrestha received a master's degree in geography with land surveying from the Tribhuvan University in 1964.
+After receiving training in land surveying at the West Bengal Survey Institute in Calcutta, he carried out Ph.D. research at the Tribhuvan University.
 His research area was dealing with border issues of Nepal with "special reference to the demarcation of Mechi and Mahakali riverine segments" and their implications for the border management system of Nepal.

 Shrestha worked in the Land Survey Department of Nepal for 27 years, in positions ranging from survey officer to director general, retiring in 1992.
 Afterwards, he became a consultant and later the managing director for the Bhumichitra Mapping Company.

 Shrestha served on the Nepal–India and Nepal–China Joint boundary Committees.
 He serves on the Board of Nepal's Institute of Foreign Affairs, as a nominee of the Nepal Government.
 He is the President of Nepal Institution of Chartered Surveyors.

 Works

-Shrestha has authored seven books on border demarcation and management of Nepal, which include:
+Shrestha has authored fifteen books on border demarcation and management of Nepal, which include: